 The Gerland paid witness to the phenomenal rise of OL in the 2000s, and many memorable European nights.
 As more money poured into the club, so more upscale restaurants were opened at and around the stadium.

-Then, right after his club’s record-breaking seventh consecutive league title, Aulas announced the building of OL Land, a new stadium and sports/leisure complex out in Décines-Charpieu, nearer to the airport than town.
-The future of football in France’s second city now looks very bright indeed.
+Then, right after his club’s record-breaking seventh consecutive league title, Aulas announced the building of OL Land, a new stadium and sports/leisure complex, nearer to the airport than town.
+The future of football in France’s second city duly took shape.

-What will happen to the Stade Gerland isn’t clear.
-Easily accessible by metro from the city centre, it remains the kind of resource any city of similar size would cry out for.
-For the time being, it still houses an OL shop – but Gerland was passed over a site for a Euro 2016 fanzone for central place Bellecour.
+The Gerland remains the kind of resource any city of similar size would cry out for.
+For the time being, it hosts local rugby club LOU – was passed over a site for a Euro 2016 fanzone, which filled central place Bellecour.

-Local transport consists of a four-line metro, five-line tramway system and buses.
+Local transport TCL consists of a four-line metro, five-line tramway system and buses.

 Another hub of chain hotels is clustered immediately around Part-Dieu station.
-Within one building on the same side of the station as the Rhône Express tram is an ibis Budget, an ibis Styles and a Mercure – with a Campanile behind them.
-Through the station on the city side, you’ll find a Novotel, alongside the three-star Athena.
-A short hop away, the B&B chain has another branch near Garibaldi metro station.
+Within one building on the same side of the station as the Rhônexpress train is an ibis Budget, an ibis Styles and a Mercure – with a Campanile behind them.
+On the city side, the B&B chain has another branch near Garibaldi metro station.

 The commercial city of Lyon caters to the business traveller, particularly the 2nd and 3rd districts.
 More atmospheric establishments can be found in the 5th, in Old Lyon.

-Right on Bellecour, beside the Euro 2016 fanzone, the Hôtel Royal is an classy landmark set above a culinary institute run by legendary Lyon chef Paul Bocuse.
+Right on Bellecour, the Hôtel Royal is an classy landmark set above a culinary institute run by legendary Lyon chef Paul Bocuse.
 Nearby, three-star Hôtel des Artistes is suitably awash with paintings.

 By the cluster of bars on the Vieux Lyon side of pont de la Feuillée, St-Paul is a clean two-star, Le Phénix is one star above while the school-themed Collège Hotel delivers a charming four-star stay and fine local cuisine in its adjoining Baràgones restaurant – where OL games are screened over drinks.